ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Aye, there she comes," continued Mrs. Bennet, "looking as unconcerned as may be, and caring no more for us than if we were at York, provided she can have her own way.
-But I tell you, Miss Lizzy--if you take it into your head to go on refusing every offer of marriage in this way, you will never get a husband at all--and I am sure I do not know who is to maintain you when your father is dead.
-I shall not be able to keep you--and so I warn you.
+But I tell you, Miss Lizzy -- if you take it into your head to go on refusing every offer of marriage in this way, you will never get a husband at all -- and I am sure I do not know who is to maintain you when your father is dead.
+I shall not be able to keep you -- and so I warn you.
 I have done with you from this very day.
 I told you in the library, you know, that I should never speak to you again, and you will find me as good as my word.
 I have no pleasure in talking to undutiful children.
 Not that I have much pleasure, indeed, in talking